szczyglis-dev/extended-dump-bundle/README.md

 ## Extension for Twig

-You can use **eXtended Dump** in Twig templates - twig extension is included in the package.
-To use in a template, just use the `xdump` function inside twig template:
+You can use **Extended Dump** in Twig templates thanks to the included Twig extension.
+To utilize it in a template, simply use the `xdump` function within the Twig template:

 ```twig
 # templates/template.html.twig